James Murray Yale

 James Murray Yale (c.
-1798 – 7 May 1871) was a clerk, and later, a Chief trader for the Hudson's Bay Company, during the late North American fur trade, as they were competing with the Montreal-based North West Company and the American Fur Company of John Jacob Astor.
+1798 – 7 May 1871) was a chief trader for the Hudson's Bay Company during the late North American fur trade, as they were competing with the Montreal-based North West Company and the American Fur Company of John Jacob Astor.
 During his career, he would negotiate and compete with Americans, French Canadians, Russians, and Indians for market shares.
 He is best remembered for having given his name to Fort Yale, British Columbia, which became the city of Yale during the gold rush, and later on, became the name of the Yaletown district of downtown Vancouver.

 Yale also became Chief Factor of the Columbia District, opposing Astor's Pacific Fur Company and NWC's dominance along the Columbia department, including the Pacific Northwest and Oregon Country.
 Notably, the Colony of British Columbia was created at his fort in 1858, with Sir James Douglas elected as first Governor, and the fort as capital.